onnovalkering/brane/docs/quickstart/1-retreive-readme.md

     <sup>Figure 2: package tester output</sup>
 </p>

-The README.md content is Base64-encoded.
-We need a function that can decode from Base64!
+It turned out that the value returned by the `getreadme` function is Base64-encoded.
+This is not the correct format to build the word count example.
+We assume the application developer does not have the required knowledge to convert this output to the correct format, he/she will ask a system engineer to develop and add a function that will decode this value in a plain string.

 [Previous](/brane/quickstart/quickstart.html){: .btn .btn-outline }
 [Next](/brane/quickstart/2-decode-from-base64.html){: .btn .btn-outline }